WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 Implement the following full-stack features.  *If you don't like Coffee, tough luck!*

-#### 🖥 Technical Requirements:
+#### 🖥 Requirements
+- You are to **implement** the **Feature Slices** below
   - Front-end should call the backend to get the data -OR- implement it without a backend (use test data and stubs)
   - Implement it with Test Driven Development
   - Hint: You can copy the feature names below, and literally use them as your very outside test names!

 ### 📜 Feature Slices
 #### ~~Feature #1: Shows the text "Hello World"~~   *Done*